-At the same time, the large numbers of Africans in the chiefdoms beyond the Kei River and north of the Orange, then being incorporated into the Cape Colony, posed new threats to racial supremacy and white security, increasing segregationist pressures.
+At the same time, the large numbers of Africans in the chiefdoms beyond the Kei River and north of the Gariep (Orange River), then being incorporated into the Cape Colony, posed new threats to racial supremacy and white security, increasing segregationist pressures.

 Alluvial diamonds were discovered on the Vaal River in the late 1860s.
 The subsequent discovery of dry deposits at what became the city of Kimberley drew tens of thousands of people, black and white, to the first great industrial hub in Africa, and the largest diamond deposit in the world.
-In 1871, the diamond fields, which fell in sparsely populated territory to the west of the main corridors of northward migration, were annexed by the British, who ousted several rival claimants.
+In 1871, the British, who ousted several rival claimants, annexed the diamond fields, which fell in sparsely populated territory to the west of the main corridors of northward migration.

 The Colony of Griqualand West thus created was incorporated into the Cape Colony in 1880.
 By 1888, the consolidation of diamond claims had led to the creation of the huge De Beers monopoly under the control of Cecil Rhodes.
-He used his power and wealth to become Prime Minister of the Cape Colony (1890-1896) and, through his chartered British South Africa Company, conqueror and ruler of modern-day Zambia and Zimbabwe.
+He used his power and wealth to become Prime Minister of the Cape Colony (1890 - 1896) and, through his chartered British South Africa Company, conqueror and ruler of modern-day Zambia and Zimbabwe.